 After reading a passage, you will be asked to analyze the author’s chosen words, sentence structure, detail relationships, point of view, organization of theme development, and word context and nuances.

 You will be asked to analyze content presented in different media formats, both visual and textual.
-Evaluate the author’s argument.
-Do his statements support his position?
 You will also be given two passages on the same topic.
 They will be presented in two different media formats and by two different authors.
 You will be asked to analyze the differences and comparables.

-The writing section of the Praxis Core exam will test your understanding and usage of standard written English conventions.
+The Praxis Core writing test will test your understanding and usage of standard written English conventions.

-The writing section of the Praxis Core exam is divided into two areas:
+The Writing test of the Praxis Core exam is divided into two areas: